Why You Need SIP Protocol for Voice Over IP

-Session Initiation Protocol (SIP) is the transmission protocol for person-to-person real time traffic over the Internet.
-Its defining specifications come from the SIP working group of the Internet Engineering Task Force.
-SIP provides access to the public switched telephone network for voice data at 3 kHz bandwidth and common number dialing using Voice over IP (VoIP).
-It can also be expanded to deal with IP telephony combined with video and instant messaging.
-Forthcoming enhancements will enable SIP applications like video conference calls, application sharing, home monitoring, and interactive gaming for companies in Anniston.
+Session Initiation Protocol (SIP) is the transmission protocol for person-to-person real time data over the Web.
+Its technical specifications come from the SIP working group of the Internet Engineering Task Force.
+SIP gives access to the public switched telephone network for voice data at 3 kHz bandwidth and common number dialing using Voice over IP (VoIP).
+It can also be expanded to handle IP telephony in conjunction with video and instant messaging.
+Forthcoming improvements will allow SIP applications such as video conference calls, application sharing, home monitoring, and interactive gaming for companies in Anniston.

-SIP is usually associated with a way to emulate the operation of common telephony over an IP network.
+SIP is commonly thought of as a technique to emulate the functionality of standard telephony over an IP network.
 It is replacing the older, less adaptable protocols used in the old days such as H.323 and MGCP.
-These earlier protocols performed at a very low level to link IP phones to the public telephone system.
+These older protocols performed at a very low level to connect IP phones to the public telephone system.
 SIP, on the other hand, provides an elegant and well-defined way to network the enterprise.
-For instance, SIP uses email addresses as the SIP address in place of a telephone number over the standard phone network.
+For instance, SIP uses email addresses as the SIP address instead of a telephone number over the regular telephone network.

-We connect you with Alabama T1 line.
-This page is a short summary of the products specifically offered by T1Market in Anniston.
+We help you with AL Fractional T1 Line.
+This page is a short listing of the services specifically offered by T1Market in Anniston.

-As we go forward, our objective is to continually improve our product offerings.
-We now supply business products normally employed by larger companies, specifically: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our carriers even offer cost-free managed Cisco routers for multi-year contracts.
-Mainly, our objective is to develop a bond with you - our customer - that will last for years to come.
-Acquiring your trust is what we do here.
-Saving you money on economical broadband services is just how we keep it.
+As we go forward, our goal is to continually enhance our product offerings.
+We now provide business items typically utilized by bigger companies, specifically: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our carriers also supply free managed Cisco routers for multi-year contracts.
+Primarily, our goal is to create a bond with you - our customer - that will certainly last for years to come.
+Earning your trust is what we do all the time.
+Saving you cash on affordable bandwidth services is how we keep it.